racmac57/CAD_Data_Cleaning_Engine/README.md

 - Trimmed the repository history and working tree by removing legacy `NJ_Geocode` assets that exceeded GitHub’s 100 MB cap.
 - Added `doc/reminder_tomorrow.md` to track upcoming delivery tasks and QA follow-ups.
 - ESRI sample exports now pull `Incident` text and `Response Type` directly from `CallType_Categories.csv`, title-case key human-readable fields, wrap `9-1-1` with an Excel guard, and write with a UTF-8 BOM so en dashes render correctly.
 A helper script (`ref/clean_calltypes.py`) keeps the mapping workbook’s casing and punctuation consistent.
+- Introduced `scripts/build_calltype_master.py`, which builds `ref/CallType_Master_Mapping.csv` plus duplicate, anomaly, mapping-change, and unmapped review CSVs from the cleaned call-type workbook and historical incidents.
+These artifacts are the new source of truth for call type normalization.

 > **Heads up:** The local working directory now lives at `CAD_Data_Cleaning_Engine`.
 Update any automation or shortcuts that referenced the previous folder name.